Brandon-Rozek/website/content/ta/spring2018/cpsc220/_index.md

+---
-# CPSC 220 Computer Programming and Problem Solving Spring 2018
+title: CPSC 220 Computer Programming and Problem Solving
+---

+## Lecture Notes
+Below are notes I've taken for the lectures.

 [Lecture 1 -- January 16](jan16)